tkw1536/blog.guys.wtf/content/2025/07/08/go-empty-struct.md

 >
 > To me it always felt like an unnecessary optimization

-Let us investigate this by actually actually implementing a struct-based version:
+Regrardless, I decided to investigate by actually implementing a struct-based version:

 ```go
 type HashSetStruct[E comparable] map[E]struct{}